-The preliminary electoral roll will be compiled during July 2022.
-Copies of the preliminary electoral roll for the election will be available for public inspection from 8.30am Friday 15 July to 5pm Friday 12 August 2022 at the following locations:
+The preliminary electoral roll will be compiled during July 2025.
+Copies of the preliminary electoral roll for the election will be available for public inspection from 8.30am Friday 4 July to 5pm Friday 1 August 2025 at the following locations:

-- Rangitikei District Council office, 46 High Street, Marton - Marton Public Library 39 High Street, Marton - Te Matapihi (Bulls Community Centre) Criterion Street, Bulls - Taihape/Library/Service Centre, 102 Hautapu Street, Taihape

-Any alterations to the residential roll, should be made:

-- Online at www.vote.nz - By texting your name and address to 3676 to get a form sent to you - By calling 0800 36 76 56 to ask for a form to be sent to you - By email request to enquiries@elections.govt.nz
+- Rangitīkei District Council office, 46 High Street, Marton - Marton Community Hub, 39 High Street, Marton - Te Matapihi (Bulls Community Hub), Criterion Street, Bulls - Taihape/Community Hub, 102 Hautapu Street, Taihape Any alterations to the residential roll, should be made: - Online at www.vote.nz - By texting your name and address to 3676 to get a form sent to you - By calling 0800 36 76 56 to ask for a form to be sent to you - By email request to enquiries@elections.govt.nz

-A hard copy of the preliminary electoral roll may be purchased from the electoral officer for \$25 per ward or \$80 for the complete roll plus GST (ratepayer roll included).
+A hard copy of the preliminary electoral roll may be purchased from the Electoral Officer for \$25 per ward or \$80 for the complete roll plus GST (ratepayer roll included).

-The final electoral roll is produced once the preliminary electoral roll closes on 12 August 2022.
+The final electoral roll is produced once the preliminary electoral roll closes on 1 August 2025.
 The final electoral roll is the roll used for issuing voting papers.
 Copies of this roll may be purchased as above.

-Details appearing in the electoral roll are electors names (surname, then first names) listed alphabetically, the qualifying address, postal address, occupation and voting entitlements.
+Details appearing in the electoral roll are electors names (surname, then first names) listed alphabetically, the qualifying address and voting entitlements.

-Information contained on the electoral roll is not available from the electoral officer in an electronic form.
+Information contained on the electoral roll is not available from the Electoral Officer in an electronic form.